 Any person applying to be a judge or designated a judge must demonstrate a high degree of integrity in all aspects of their conduct related in any way to involvement with the NCHA as a NCHA member, contestant, judge, or other conduct which reflects on the NCHA.
 The Director of Judges or the Judges Rule Committee, in its sole discretion of either, may determine that any conduct of a person is a basis to deny or revoke that person's privilege to serve as a judge.
+Such conduct includes, but is not limited to, violations of the Judges Code of Ethics.
 This determination may be made with or without notice or hearing, subject only to a review of the Executive Committee on such terms as the Executive Committee, in its sole discretion, may from time to time designate.
 Active members of the Association over the age of 19 may be added to the NCHA Approved Judges List upon satisfactory completion of all stated requirements.
-Each NCHA judge applicant and approved NCHA judge is required to sign the Judges Code of Ethics.
-All judges are required to sign the code and return it to the NCHA Office.
+Each NCHA judge applicant and approved NCHA judge is required to sign the Judges Code of Ethics and return it to the NCHA Office.
+The Code of Ethics is available on the NCHA website, nchacutting.com in the Judges Section.